 If you chose the 'Exact Size' from our Cutting Chart, the only thing you'll be trimming here are the dog ears.

 For this example, I did cut my squares using the 'Exact Size' and you can see that my sewing was a bit off today.
 The block is a wee bit bigger than it should be.

-To trim an oversized unit down to size find the midpoint of the unit with your square ruler.
+To trim a unit down to size or confirm it is the correct size after the sewing's all done find the Center or Midpoint of the unit with your square ruler.
 For our 3" finished (3-1/2" unfinished) block, this number is 1-3/4" or...

 The unfinished size ÷ 2

 Find the intersection of this number on your square ruler.